mjordan/islandora_cdm_api/README.md

 The admin settings form at admin/islandora/tools/cdm_api provides options for setting the source CONTENTdm server hostname and the element in your Solr index that contains each object's CONTENTdm URL.

+Also, you will likely want to grant anonymous users the "Access CONTENTdm API" permission.

 ## Current maintainer

 [Mark Jordan](https://github.com/mjordan)